libprima/prima/README_mat.txt

 3. Uninstall

-PDFO can be uninstalled using the setup.m script by executing
+PDFO can be uninstalled using the setup.m script by executing the following command in MATLAB:

 setup unistall